EfazAhmed/Efaz_Ahmed_Java/README.md

 - [YouTube Link for Summative Project 2 Walkthough](https://www.youtube.com/watch?v=uWoGKZG06Jg)
     - Created by [Efaz Ahmed](https://www.linkedin.com/in/eahmed2024/) and [Reuben Agogoe](https://www.linkedin.com/in/reubenagogoe/)
     - For more information regarding the video submission, please take a look at description of the YouTube Video.

+# Module 9 Challenge

+### Goals
+The goal of this challenge is to reinforce your knowledge of OAuth.
+- Create an Authorization Server which will facilitate authentication via OAuth.
+- Refactor the provided Record Store API application to enforce authentication accordingly.

+### Instructions
+- Create a new local folder named M9-Challenge-Lastname-Firstname.
+Add all code for this challenge to this folder.
+- Using the techniques described in class, create an Authorization Server which will facilitate OAuth authentication for the provided Record Store API application.
+- For the Authorization server, create a few user accounts for testing purposes.
+- Using the techniques described in class, refactor the provided Record Store API starter project such that the controller enforces authentication via OAuth for all Record Store API routes.
+- Using Insomnia, verify the following:
+- An unauthenticated client is unable to access any of the API routes.
+- An authenticated OAuth client is able to access all routes, including GET, PUT and DELETE operations.

+### Requirements
+- Authorization Server
+    - Returns bearer tokens only when provided with valid username/password pairs.
+    - Stores user data in MySQL via the Spring Security Schema.
+    - Validates tokens provided by the Record Store API and sends back the user data associated with the given token.
+- Record Store API
+    - Prevents unauthenticated clients access to all API routes.
+    - Provides access to GET, PUT and DELETE routes to authenticated clients.